 In our study, we found that these differences incited a lot of self-reflection among participants.
 Participants reported that watching others stutter differently and hearing about how they persevere through tough times has made them think about their own stuttering new ways.

-Thank you, Angela, for your important contributions to the stuttering community.
+Thank you, Dr. Medina, for your important contributions to the stuttering community.
 It’s dedicated individuals such as yourself who make the world better for everyone who stutters!